 - Communal lawn area

-The 3 Eco-Cottages are identical, with 2 bedrooms apiece (a double and twin/double) and an open-plan lounge, diner and kitchen.
-Bi-fold glass doors open onto a gravel patio garden; wood-burning stoves are a treat in the colder months.
-Decor is simple but stylish - creams, browns, chic lighting.
-Coastal artwork by Darrel’s father, artist David Wheeler, adds splashes of colour.
+Two of the Eco-Cottages are identical, with 2 bedrooms (a double and twin/double) and 2 bathrooms apiece, an open-plan lounge, diner and kitchen.
+The third differs slightly as its upstairs twin bedroom has a lower ceiling height so only works for children, and just has 1 bathroom.
+All have bi-fold glass doors opening onto a gravel patio garden; wood-burning stoves are a treat in the colder months.
+Decor is simple but stylish – creams, browns, chic lighting.
+Coastal artwork by Darrel’s late father, artist David Wheeler, adds splashes of colour.

 The detached stone cottage, Trevone, is much bigger and more private – plus it has a large garden.
 Its 2 bedrooms are light-filled, with colourful cushions and throws, and its all on one level.